+b.
 Physical activity

-Regular exercise encourages long-term continuation, and is an essential component of the weight management program.
+Regular exercise encourages long-term continuation, and is an essential component of the weight management program (American Academy of Pediatrics, 1998)12.
 Initial recommendations should be small, and exercise levels should be increased slowly to avoid discouragement.

-Since younger children are generally incapable of focused activity for long periods of time, they need creative activities appropriate for their age, with generous periods of free play.
+Since younger children are generally incapable of focused activity for long periods of time, they need creative activities appropriate for their age, with generous periods of free play (Bailey et al, 1995)14.

-In the older obese pre-adolescent and adolescent, a moderate-intensity progressive exercise programme with increasing levels of obesity has been recommended 16-17.
+In the older obese pre-adolescent and adolescent, a moderate-intensity progressive exercise programme with increasing levels of obesity has been recommended (Sothern, 1999)^{15,16}.
 For overweight children, weight-bearing activities can be recommended.
 For obese children, the exercises should be primarily non-weight bearing, and can include swimming, cycling, or interval walking (walking with frequent rests, gradually working up to longer walking periods with fewer rest stops).